-Disclosure: I was provided with samples of Coors Peak Copper Lager and an extensive variety of Ground Breaker Brewing beer.
+Disclosure: I was provided with samples of Coors Peak Copper Lager (no longer available) and an extensive variety of Ground Breaker Brewing beer.
 All other beer, food and supplies were purchased by me.
 The opinions in this post include mine, as well as those of friends who were not aware of what I purchased and what had been provided at no charge.
 I was not asked by any of the participating companies to write about this, but by golly, I’m going to.
 Because you need to know about gluten-free beer…

 I am not a beer drinker.
 I much prefer hard cider (or so I thought before this beer tasting).
 I married a beer drinker, but he would rather have bourbon or a hard cider most days, occasionally having a beer away from home.
 Because neither of us are really savvy about beer, we invited friends over who are.